huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

 * `service_network_cidr` - (Optional, String, ForceNew) Specifies the service network segment.
   Changing this parameter will create a new cluster resource.

-* `eni_subnet_id` - (Optional, String, ForceNew) Specifies the **IPv4 subnet ID** of the subnet where the ENI resides.
+* `eni_subnet_id` - (Optional, String) Specifies the **IPv4 subnet ID** of the subnet where the ENI resides.
   Specified when creating a CCE Turbo cluster.
-Changing this parameter will create a new cluster resource.
+You can add multiple IPv4 subnet ID, separated with comma (,).

-* `eni_subnet_cidr` - (Optional, String, ForceNew) Specifies the ENI network segment.
-Specified when creating a CCE Turbo cluster.
-Changing this parameter will create a new cluster resource.
+  Only adding subnets is allowed, removing subnets is not allowed.

 * `authentication_mode` - (Optional, String, ForceNew) Specifies the authentication mode of the cluster, possible values are **rbac** and **authenticating_proxy**.
 Defaults to **rbac**.